-METHODOLOGY
+2. METHODOLOGY

+2.1 Nature of Study

-Nature of Study: The present study was quantitative in nature as the main purpose was to study digital competency skills among secondary school teachers working in tribal areas.
+The present study was quantitative in nature as the main purpose was to study digital competency skills among secondary school teachers working in tribal areas.

+2.2 Method and Design

-Method and Design: Since the present study was based on an assessment of digital competency skills among secondary school teachers working in tribal areas, the descriptive survey method was used.
+Since the present study was based on an assessment of digital competency skills among secondary school teachers working in tribal areas, the descriptive survey method was used.

+2.3 Population & Sample

-Population & Sample: All the secondary school teachers working in Western Odisha were the population of the present study.
+All the secondary school teachers working in Western Odisha were the population of the present study.
 Out of all the secondary schools of Western Odisha, a total number of 50 secondary schools were selected randomly and all the teachers working in the selected schools were taken into account as the sample of the present study.
 The total number of sample of the study was 459 secondary school teachers working in tribal areas of Odisha.
 Care was taken to cover the sample groups in terms of gender, category, marital status and year of teaching experience.
 The table below shows the sample size with reference to demographic variables.

 Table 1.
 Variable wise distribution of sample with N and percentages